Overview

 Exhibits accurate and elaborated breadth and depth of understanding of concepts in the knowledge domain Shows understanding of how facts are generated Appreciates the limited and temporary nature of conceptual knowledge in the discipline or field |

-Even where assessors are trained to recognise the subjectivity in their grading processes, and to ignore influences that might interfere with their making good judgments, the following factors have been shown to affect profoundly the grades assigned to students' learning products and performances:
+Even where assessors are trained to recognise the subjectivity in their grading processes and to ignore influences that might interfere with their making good judgements, the following factors have been shown to profoundly affect the grades assigned to students' learning products and performances:

 - the visual appeal of the assignment's presentation